trickstercache/trickster/hack/load-test/README.md

 ## Test scripts

-**basic.js** — Runs a PromQL instant query (controlled by `PROMQL_QUERY`) in a 30-second ramp-up to 10 VUs.
+**basic.js** — Runs a PromQL instant query (controlled by `PROMQL_QUERY`) in a 30-second ramp-up to the configured number of VUs.
 Passes if 95% of requests complete under 500 ms and >99% return a successful response.